-Join me to discover the facts about whether blue light blocking glasses work, and review some of the best options for prescription and (non-prescription) computer glasses aimed at reducing the impact of phones and computers on your health.
+Too much screen time leaving your eyes bleary while working from home?
+Discover the facts about blue light blocking glasses as well as some of the best options for prescription and (non-prescription) computer glasses aimed at reducing the impact of phones and computers on your health.

 I’ve been curious – and somewhat skeptical – about blue-light blocking glasses for a while.

 My journey began more than a year ago when I saw an ad for Felix Gray, a startup founded by David Roger and Chris Benedict that sold glasses for the purpose of reducing glare and filtering out blue light rays.

 This ad was my first introduction to the notion of wearing glasses to block blue light, and I had a lot of questions.

 - Why is everyone suddenly so concerned about the impact of blue light on our health?

 - Why in the world would I wear nonprescription glasses?

 - Do blue light blocking glasses really live up to promises of reducing digital eye strain and improving sleep that some companies make?

 Here’s what I found after diving deep into the literature about whether blue light blocking glasses really work (short answer: maybe), and after eventually trying a pair of prescription blue light blocking glasses from Liingo Eyewear for a month.
 (Update: I now wear those blue light blocking glasses religiously as I work from home amid the COVID19 crisis.)